 Beechwood Park is a holder of Green Flag status.

 See the location of Beechwood Park

 Beechwood Park opening times are displayed on the gates and on information boards in the park.

-The cafe and toilets at Beechwood are next to Beechwood House.
+There is a cafe and toilets next to Beechwood House.